otagomohio/2019-06-11_GBS_EE/sessions/stacks.md

     • *How are quality scores encoded?
 (See the link to quality scores in Appendix!!!.)*

-    • *How could you tell by eye which type of encoding your data are using?*
+    • *How could you tell by eye which type of encoding your data are using (i.e. PHRED33 or PHRED64)?*

+    • Run fastqc on one of your samples... we need to laod fastqc and run it !!!

-5. You probably noticed that not all of the data is high quality.
+You probably noticed that not all of the data is high quality.
 In general, you will want to remove the lowest quality sequences from your data set before you proceed.
 However, the stringency of the filtering will depend on the final application.
 In general, higher stringency is needed for de novo assemblies as compared to